bdamon/MuscleDTI_Toolbox/README.md

 ### A. Pre-processing
 Before performing fiber tractography, several pre-processing steps must be performed.
 These may include:
-  * File input;
+  * <i>File input</i>: Depending on the image format, this could be accomplished using the built-in Matlab function <i>dicomread</i>, the built-in Matlab function <i>niftiread</i>, or custom-written functions for proprietary image formats such as PAR/RECc or XML/REC (Philips Medical Systems).
-  * Correction of eddy current-induced distortions in the images;
+  * <i>Correction of eddy current-induced distortions in the images</i>: Switching of the phase-encoding gradients can induce distortions in the images.
+The eddy-current correction schme ilustrated here uses freeware called [FSL](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki) and requires the acquisition of a second set of b=0 images with the phase-encoding direction reversed.
-  * Concatenation of multiple image acqusitions into a single dataset;
+  * <i>Concatenation of multiple image acqusitions into a single dataset</i>: The need for this depends on the details of the use's image acquisition scheme.
-  * Image registration;
+  * <i>Image registration</i>: Switching of the difusione-encoding gradients also induces distortions in the images.
+These distortions are corrected using image registration; the example in this toolbox uses the Demons registration technique, called using the <i>imregdemons</i> function in Matlab.
-  * De-noising; and
+  * <i>De-noising</i>: Some level of noise is inevitable in the data.
+This noise adds variability to the estimation of the diffusion tensor; at a sufficinetly low signal.to-noise ratio, it can also add bias.
+The denoising method used here using an [anisotropic smoothing method](https://pubmed.ncbi.nlm.nih.gov/15678537/).
-  * Calculation of the diffusion tensor throughout the muscle of interest.
+  * <i>Estimation of the diffusion tensor throughout the muscle of interest</i>: The example given here uses a weighted least squares method to estimate the diffusion tensor that best matches teh observed signals, given the diffusion-encoding matrix and diffusion encoding (b-) value.

-Follow this link for help on these steps, including a MATLAB script that performs many of these tasks.
+Follow this link for Matlab scripts and functions that perform many of these tasks.

 ### B. Define muscle boundaries using the function <i>define_muscle</i>
 Real muscle fibers are assumed to be contained entirely within a single muscle of interest.
 The fiber_track function therefore requires the user to input a binary image mask demarcating the muscle boundaries; this mask is used to prevent fiber tracts from exiting the muscle of interest.
 The function [<i>define_muscle</i>](https://github.com/bdamon/MuscleDTI_Toolbox/blob/master/Tractography-Functions/define_muscle.m) is used to define this mask.
 Follow [this link](https://github.com/bdamon/MuscleDTI_Toolbox/blob/master/Help/Help-for-define_muscle.md) for detailed help on this function, including an instructional video.